GLOBAL MARKETS-Wall Street rebounds, sterling steadies after tumble

 The German 10-year bond yield DE10YT=RR briefly hit a new nearly 11-year high of 2.142% before easing.

-The MSCI world equity index .MIWD00000PUS gained nearly 1% after hitting its lowest since Nov 2020 on Monday.
-European stocks .STOXX gained 0.3%.
+The MSCI world equity index .MIWD00000PUS was flat after hitting its lowest since Nov 2020 on Monday.
+European stocks .STOXX gained 0.6% and Britain's FTSE .FTSE was steady.

 Oil rallied after plunging to nine-month lows in the previous session, helped by supply curbs in the U.S. Gulf of Mexico ahead of Hurricane Ian and by a slight softening in the U.S. dollar.
 O/R